-Megan Marino has been hailed by the Washington Times for her “considerable range and confidence, navigating lower notes with impressive clarity yet also managing considerable leaps into the higher range as well, exhibiting a warm, plummy tone throughout.”
+Megan Marino is praised by Opera News as “a gifted actress witha strong, appealing voice graced by a rich lower register.”
 In the 2017-18 season, she makes her debut with the Opéra national de Paris as Zweite Knappe in Parsifal.
-She returns to the Metropolitan Opera as Myrtale in Thais as well as for its production of Le nozze di Figaro and to Santa Fe Opera for her first performances of Suzuki in Madama Butterfly, and Lyric Opera of Kansas City for her role debut as Olga in Eugene Onegin.
+She returns to the Metropolitan Opera as Myrtale in Thais as well as for its production of Le nozze di Figaro, Santa Fe Opera for her first performances of Suzuki in Madama Butterfly, and Lyric Opera of Kansas City for her role debut as Olga in Eugene Onegin.
 Never straying too far from bel canto repertoire, Ms. Marino also reprises Rosina in Il barbiere di Siviglia with Kentucky Opera.
 Future seasons include her debut with Dallas Opera, Atlanta Opera, and Opéra national de Bordeaux as well as returns to the Metropolitan Opera, Opéra national de Paris, and Utah Opera.
 Last season she made debuts with the Lyric Opera of Kansas City as Hänsel in Hänsel und Gretel, Opera Delaware as Angelina in La cenerentola, Utah Opera as Jessie in Beck’s The Long Walk, Central City Opera as Despina in Così fan tutte and returned to Virginia Opera as Rosina in Il barbiere di Siviglia.
 She also returned to the Metropolitan Opera as the Second Wood Nymph in the company’s new production of Rusalka as well as for Roméo et Juliette.
 On the concert stage, she joined the Fine Tuned Society (Boulder, Colorado) for Brahms’ Zwei Gesänge.